 I am one of the developers of ns-3 network simulator.
 In particular, I am a developer of optical telecommunication network model (source code available).
 Parts of it utilize Open MPI and NVIDIA CUDA.
 (Feel free to contact me for more information.)

-I am a big fan of Debian GNU/Linux and Fedora distributions (their quality and their emphasis on software freedom are first class), NetBeans and Eclipse IDEs, Clang C/C++ and GFortran Fortran compiler, Git version control system, LaTeX, ConTeXt, and reStructuredText markup formats (because of high quality of TeX Live and Sphinx, respectively).
+I am a big fan of Debian GNU/Linux and Fedora distributions (their quality and their emphasis on software freedom are first class), NetBeans and Eclipse IDEs, Clang C/C++/OpenCL and GFortran Fortran compilers, Git version control system, LaTeX, ConTeXt, and reStructuredText markup formats (because of high quality of TeX Live and Sphinx, respectively).

 The development and commercialization of human DNA methyltransferase Dnmt1 inhibitor with a goal to reprogram functional organization of the genome of human cells (reference number 18.104.22.168.04), funded by University of Rijeka, timeframe 2014–2016